ccme-tmc/gap3a/doc/dev/README-devnote.md

   1. Implement contribution from head and wing singularity for direct integration in supercell BZ, i.e. `iop_q0=1`.
 Too small GW band gap, and smaller GW0 gap than G0W0 one are obtained.
-(TO FODO)
+(TO FODO: DONE on 2018-11-25)

+## 2018-11-25 (zmy)

+  1. Fix too small GW band gap, due to wrong projection on Ylm and a missing of pi on the denominator of head singular contribution.
+  2. Rearrange makefile in `src_modules`.
+Add `rm -f \*.mod` to root directory makefile to fix ifort compiler error #7013.